dargueta/unicorn-lua/README.rst

 This project has the following dependencies.
 Ensure you have them installed before using.

+* Lua 5.1 or higher, as well as the static library and headers.
+Lua 5.3 and above must *not* have been compiled with the ``LUA_32BITS`` option set.
-* A C++ compiler supporting the C11 standard or later.
-Supported compilers include:
-  * GCC 4.1+ and GCC-compatible compilers like Clang
+* A C++ compiler supporting the C++11 standard or later.
+Supported compilers include GCC 4.1+ and GCC-compatible compilers like Clang.
-  * Visual Studio 2017, version 15.6 or later
-* `cmake`_ 3.18 or higher.
-Run ``cmake --version`` if you're not sure what version you have.
 * The `Unicorn CPU Emulator`_ library must be installed in your system's standard library location.
 Currently only Unicorn 1.x is supported.
 * You must also have the Unicorn headers installed.
-Windows users, CMake will look in its standard places plus ``C:\Program Files\UnicornEngine``; if you don't have them there, you'll need to override the settings.
 * Some examples have additional dependencies; see their READMEs for details.
-* Lua 5.1 or higher, as well as the static library and headers.
-Lua 5.3 and above must *not* have been compiled with the ``LUA_32BITS`` option set.

 Just Installing?
 ----------------